Emmotes/ic_spoilers/docs/wren.md

     "id": 2013,
     "flavour_text": "",
     "description": {
-        "desc": " Wren increases the damage of all Champions in her column (including herself) and the column behind her by $(amount)%."
+        "desc": "Wren increases the damage of all Champions in her column (including herself) and the column behind her by $(amount)%."
     },
     "effect_keys": [
         {